immobiliare/RealHTTP/Documentation/Stub.md

 ## Unhandled Rules

-You can choose how IndomioHTTP must deal with stub not found.
+You can choose how RealHTTP must deal with stub not found.
 You have two options:

  - `optout`: only URLs registered wich matches the matchers are ignored for mocking.
             - Registered mocked URL: mocked.